allen-proxmire/emergence-universe/README.md

 ---

 "The pieces do not make the pattern.
 The pattern is making the pieces.
-Perpetually.
+Perpetually."